3.0 hours each | THREE-credits-per-hour each | 9.0 Mainpro+ credits each | EACH UNIQUE

 Many of those tips can be life-changing for your patients & colleagues, family & friends—and the ongoing project called "you"

-All workshops are 3.0 hours, three-credits-per-hour, and 9.0 Mainpro+ credits.
-All are held on Zoom and run from 12:00PM to 3:30PM (Eastern).
+Most workshops are 3.0 hours, three-credits-per-hour, and 9.0 Mainpro+ credits.
+Most are held on Zoom and run from 12:00PM to 3:30PM (Eastern).
 If you ever need to cancel your registration for any reason whatsoever, you may transfer 100% of your tuition to another workshop without penalty, or receive a full refund minus a 25% processing fee (policy).

 1. Full of pearls.
 Very relevant to family medicine.
 Aisha James, MD, CCFP (North York, ON)